openaddresses/machine/docs/persistence.md

 * Complete schema can be [found in `openaddr/ci/schema.pgsql`](https://github.com/openaddresses/machine/blob/2.1.8/openaddr/ci/schema.pgsql).
 * Public URL at [`machine-db.openaddresses.io`](postgres://machine-db.openaddresses.io).
 * Lives on an [RDS `db.t2.micro` instance](https://console.aws.amazon.com/rds/home?region=us-east-1#dbinstances:id=machine;sf=all).
+* Two weeks of nightly backups are kept.

 <a name="q">Queue</a>
 -----

 The queue is used to schedule runs for [_Worker_ instances](components.md#worker), and its size is used to grow and shrink the _Worker_ pool.
-We use [PQ](https://github.com/malthe/pq) to run the queue.
+The queue is generally empty, and used only to store temporary data for scheduling runs.
+We use [PQ](https://github.com/malthe/pq) to implement the queue in Python.
 Data is stored in the one PostgreSQL database but treated as separate.

 There are three queues: